Artemisia (plant)

 Artemisia (/ˌɑːrtəˈmiːziə/ art-ə-MEE-zee-ə) is a large, diverse genus of plants belonging to the daisy family, Asteraceae, with almost 500 species.
 Common names for various species in the genus include mugwort, wormwood, and sagebrush.

 Some botanists split the genus into several genera, but DNA analysis does not support the maintenance of the genera Crossostephium, Filifolium, Neopallasia, Seriphidium, and Sphaeromeria; three other segregate genera—Stilnolepis, Elachanthemum, and Kaschgaria—are maintained by this evidence.
 Occasionally, some of the species are called sages, causing confusion with the Salvia sages in the family Lamiaceae.

 Artemisia comprises hardy herbaceous plants and shrubs, which are known for the powerful chemical constituents in their essential oils.
 Artemisia species grow in temperate climates of both hemispheres, usually in dry or semiarid habitats.
-Notable species include A. vulgaris (common mugwort), A. tridentata (big sagebrush), A. annua (sagewort), A. absinthium (wormwood), A. dracunculus (tarragon), and A. abrotanum (southernwood), and A. herba-alba (white wormwood).
+Notable species include A. vulgaris (common mugwort), A. tridentata (big sagebrush), A. annua (sagewort), A. absinthium (wormwood), A. dracunculus (tarragon), A. abrotanum (southernwood), and A. herba-alba (white wormwood).
 The leaves of many species are covered with white hairs.

 Most species have strong aromas and bitter tastes from terpenoids and sesquiterpene lactones, which discourage herbivory, and may have had a selective advantage.
 The small flowers are wind-pollinated.
 Artemisia species are used as food plants by the larvae of a number of Lepidoptera species.

 Taxonomy

 The genus was erected by Carl Linnaeus in 1753.
 The name Artemisia derives from the Greek goddess Artemis (Roman Diana), the namesake of Greek Queens Artemisia I and II.
-A more specific reference may be to Artemisia II of Caria, a botanist and medical researcher (also a queen and naval commander), who died in 350 BCE.
+A more specific reference may be to Artemisia II of Caria, a botanist and medical researcher (also a queen and naval commander), who died in 350 BC.